5 Tips for Beating Depression

 Even at my worst, I knew I wanted more.
 I wanted to BE more.
 Wanting to control my depression, rather than allowing it to control me, pushed me forward even when I felt like I couldn’t go on.
 This drive empowered me to take back my life, beat my depression into submission, and learn to embrace joy.

 Medications helped me gain the emotional stability I needed to make coherent decisions.
-I used that foundation of mental clarity to implement healthy habits and life choices that are not only good for general health, but at least in my case, have allowed me to utilize naturopathic approaches instead of relying soley on medication.
+I used that foundation of mental clarity to implement healthy habits and life choices that are not only good for general health, but at least in my case, have allowed me to utilize naturopathic approaches instead of relying solely on medication.

 Some, none, or all of these coping mechanisms I’ve tried may work for you, but please consult your doctor before attempting to decrease or stop your medications.